-The remaining 5% of poles in the NTL network are either iron rail poles from the original Nelson railway or treated pine softwood poles.

-The railway iron poles date back to the 1950's and are now showing signs of reaching end of life in some areas.
-There are approx. 200 of these still in service on the network.
+The remaining 5% of poles in the NTL network are either iron rail poles, from the original Nelson railway, or treated pine softwood poles.
+The railway iron poles date back to the 1950s and are now showing signs of reaching end of life in some areas.

-A pro-active iron rail replacement programme is operating.
+A proactive iron rail replacement programme is operating.
 Iron rail poles that have maintenance scheduled on them (for example to change the crossarm) are replaced with a concrete or treated softwood pole.
-Also, as lines are being upgraded (e.g. larger conductor installed) all iron rails in the line section are replaced with a concrete pole as part of the upgrade.
-All remaining iron rail poles in the network will be replaced by 2022.
+Also, as lines are being upgraded (e.g. larger conductor installed), all iron rails in the line section are replaced with a concrete pole as part of the upgrade.
+There are approx. 100 of these still in service on the network.
+All remaining iron rail poles in the network will be replaced by 2024.

 The treated pine poles on the network were installed during the period 1975 to 1985 mainly in spur lines in the rural area.
 They were identified at the time as being a cost effective pole for use in rural line extensions, however the quality of them proved inconsistent and this led to ongoing problems with twisting and splitting, and so their use was generally discontinued.
-They are used now only in special situations such as high salt areas, estuaries and where access necessitates deployment of helicopters.
+They are now used only in special situations such as high salt areas, estuaries and where access necessitates deployment of helicopters.
 Treated pine poles in service on the network are still relatively new and they are monitored during survey rounds.
-A testing program for these poles is to be introduced in 2022/23.
+A testing programme for these poles is to be introduced in 2023/24.
 Few are expected to require replacement within the time horizon of this plan.
 A stack of replacement treated pine poles is kept for difficult access situations.

-Pole Routine and Preventative Maintenance:
+Pole Routine and Preventative Maintenance